 - Avoid workplace gossip and negativity as it breeds resentment and becomes a roadblock to effective communication and collaboration.
-We all have a duty to take active steps to divert conversations away from this if we come across it. - Maintain confidentiality about anything that we see or hear in the school, so that parents and children can trust us, and as a way of showing respect to our fellow professionals. - Work as part of a team, contributing as well as learning from others and helping to build up a strong workforce so that we can provide the best possible learning opportunities for the children. - Work within the school's policies and practices, so that what we do is consistent with what has been agreed between all members of the staff and the governors. - Treat everyone with respect. - Dress appropriately, so that we set a good example for the children and to show that we are here to work. - Behave in a positive way despite any personal problems that we may have, especially in front of the children.
+We all have a duty to take active steps to divert conversations away from this if we come across it. - Maintain confidentiality about anything that we see or hear in the school, so that parents and children can trust us, and as a way of showing respect to our fellow professionals. - Work as part of a team, contributing as well as learning from others and helping to build up a strong workforce so that we can provide the best possible learning opportunities for the children.
+Step in to support our colleagues. - Work within the school's policies and practices, so that what we do is consistent with what has been agreed between all members of the staff and the governors. - Treat everyone with respect. - Dress appropriately, so that we set a good example for the children and to show that we are here to work. - Behave in a positive way despite any personal problems that we may have, especially in front of the children.
+Step away from escalating situations to protect yourself from allegation.

-Appendix 2 - From Teachers' Standards Effective from 1 September 2012 (DfE)
+Appendix 2 - From Teachers' Standards May 2022 (DfE)